huang195/iter8/samples/cicd/README.md

 oc apply -f $ITER8/samples/cicd/argocd-app.yaml
 ```

-Now Argo CD Web Console should show a new app called `gitops` is created.
+Now Argo CD Web Console should show that a new app called `gitops` is created.
 Make sure it is showing both Healthy and Synced - this might take a few minutes.

 ## Setup Github webhook

 When a developer makes a change in the repo that would require a new image to be built, we want Github to send a webhook call so it triggers pipeline tools to start building the image.
-We first need to setup Openshift Pipeline to be ready to receive the webhook calls, and then we will go to github.com to configure the sending side of the webhook call.
+We first need to setup Openshift Pipeline to be ready to receive the webhook calls, and then we will go to Github to configure the sending side of the webhook call.

 ### Setup Openshift Pipeline